ShanzyHolm/EmployeeInheritanceHWk-Wk12D1/Brief.md

-x -- Add a property to store the department name in a property called deptName. x -- Create a constructor that includes all the parameters needed for Employee and deptName. x -- Add a getter method for deptName.
-Test all methods including raiseSalary and payBonus Create subclasses of Employee: Developer and DatabaseAdmin in a package called techStaff.
-Create 2 new classes for Developer and DatabaseAdmin.
+x -- Add a property to store the department name in a property called deptName. x -- Create a constructor that includes all the parameters needed for Employee and deptName. x -- Add a getter method for deptName. x -- Test all methods including raiseSalary and payBonus x -- Create subclasses of Employee: Developer and DatabaseAdmin in a package called techStaff. x -- Create 2 new classes for Developer and DatabaseAdmin.

 These should take in the same parameters as Employee and pass them to Employee constructor.
 Again test all methods for both classes.